boardgameio/boardgame.io/CONTRIBUTING.md

 # How to Contribute

-## Issue tracker
+## Finding things to contribute to

 Please use the [Issue Tracker](https://github.com/google/boardgame.io/issues) to discuss potential improvements you want to make before sending a Pull Request.
+The [roadmap](docs/roadmap.md) is probably the best place to find areas where help would most be appreciated.

 The Issue Tracker may contain items labelled **help wanted** or **good first issue** from time to time.
-This is a good place to look if you want to contribute but aren't sure where to start.

 ## Pull Requests